node-ci/nci/README.md

 * speed up console output
 * projects autocomplete
-* add time ago at build list
+* add time ago to build list
 * show scm changes on build page
 * react says many many time to console:
 	Warning: setState(...): Can only update a mounted or mounting component.